sebas2426/sebas2426/README.md

 <img src="Banner.gif">
 <h1 align="center">Hi, im Tobías Palma 👋</h1>

-<h3 align="center">I'm a person who is passionate about computing, data and programming</h3>
+<h3 align="center">I'm a person who is passionate about computing, data and programming, in the process of becoming a data analyst and programmer.</h3>

 - 🔭 I’m currently working on **Car Racing in C++**